 The Rents Section will assess your rent and deal with any queries you may have about your account, methods of payments, arrears or evictions.
-Some general questions are answered below, but you can call the Housing Section at any time with more specific queries in relation to your account on 065-6846334 or 065-6846403.
+Some general questions are answered below, but you can call your account manager if you have more specific queries in relation to your account.